What is customer success?

 How to design a customer success team?

-- 1. Senior leadership buy-in to invest in Customer Success (people and resources)
+- Get senior leadership buy-in to invest in customer success (people and resources)

-- 2. Definition of strategy and key objectives of the Customer Success Team
+- Define strategy and key objectives of the customer success Team

-- 3. Definition of how the team will fit within the organizational structure
+- Define how the team will fit within the organizational structure

-- 4. Definition of the customer engagement strategy and all relevant processes
+- Define the customer engagement strategy and all relevant processes

-- 5. Definition of key success metrics and how to monitor them (real-time dashboards, alerts)
+- Define key success metrics and how to monitor them (real-time dashboards, alerts)

-- 7. Hiring and management of customer success team members
+- Hire and manage of customer success team members

-- 8. Definition of the reporting rhythm (usually quarterly) and format
+- Define the reporting rhythm (usually quarterly) and format

-- 9. Driving action in line with CS insights to retain clients and strengthen client relationships
+- Act in line with customer success insights to retain clients

 Can customer success apply for every business?

-The approach behind Customer Success, and its mission to achieve your customers’ goals in order to achieve your own, fits most industries, across all regions.
-But Customer Success Management as a practice has been developed to respond more specifically to the needs of B2B organizations, in particular those that operate on a subscription-based model (e.g. SaaS software vendors).
+The approach behind customer success, and its mission to achieve your customers’ goals to achieve your own, fits most industries, across all regions.
+But customer success management as a practice has been developed to respond more specifically to the needs of B2B organizations, such as those that operate on a subscription-based model like SaaS software vendors.

 First, let’s take the case of the customer service department.
-Its goal tends to be centered around customer satisfaction, and therefore its role should be defined within a wider relationship-focused Customer Success program.
-But remember the critical goal of Customer Success goes far beyond satisfaction or customer need – it’s about achieving business outcomes for the client.
+Its goal is usually centered around customer satisfaction, and therefore its role should be defined within a wider relationship-focused customer success program.
+But remember the critical goal of customer success goes far beyond satisfaction or customer need – it’s about achieving business outcomes for the client.

-When it comes to Account Management, again it comes down to the ultimate goal.
+When it comes to Account Management, again it comes down to the goal.
 Account managers tend to be rewarded based on whether they can renew a contract or sell more products and services.
-While Customer Success programs deliver these benefits, CSM’s (customer success managers) keep a laser focus on the customer’s business outcomes, not those of their own organizations.
+While customer success programs deliver these benefits, CSM’s (customer success managers) keep a laser focus on the customer’s business outcomes, not those of their own organizations.

-What is the difference between customer success and customer experience?
+What is the difference between customer success and customer experience (CX)?

-According to Forrester, Customer Experience is how customers perceive their interactions with your company.
-A CX program seeks to understand and measure these interactions and improve them, in order to drive better business decisions and outcomes for the organization.
-Customer success is very much aligned with this goal, and CSM’s play a key role in improving CX across all customer touchpoints.
+A customer experience program seeks to understand and measure these interactions and improve them, to drive better business decisions and outcomes for the organization.
+Customer success is very much aligned with this goal, and CSMs play a key role in improving CX across all customer touchpoints.

 What is the difference between customer success and customer support?